 What are the benefits of buying the dip?

-There are several potential advantages when you buy the dip – but they depend largely on both the asset and the circumstances of the downtrend that you’re trading.
+There are several potential advantages when you buy the dip – but they depend largely on both the asset and the circumstances of the drop in price that you’re trading.

 However, to reap these benefits, it’s crucial to determine whether the ‘dip’ is really just a temporary downturn, or if it’s actually a market reversal.
 While the former is a downward fluctuation in value for a short time, a reversal means a fundamental shift where an upward-trending market becomes pessimistic on the whole, or vice versa.

-It’s also worth mentioning that traders often use derivatives like CFDs to buy the dip.
+It’s also worth mentioning that buying a dip as a trader means using derivatives like CFDs.
 These are leveraged trades, meaning you’ll put down an initial deposit, called margin, to open a larger position.
-However, both profits and losses will be amplified as they’re calculated based on your total trade size.
-You could lose more than your deposit.
+This can be lucrative – but only if you predict and time your trade correctly, as both profits and losses are calculated based on your total trade size.

-For example, you could be required to put down a 10% margin on a $100 trade, which would mean paying $10 to open a $100 position.
-However, profits and losses are calculated based on the total position size, the $100, so this can outweigh your $10 margin amount significantly.
+For example, you could be required to put down a 10% margin on a CHF100 trade, which would mean paying CHF10 to open a CHF100 position.
+However, profits and losses are calculated based on the total position size, the CHF100, so can outweigh your CHF10 margin amount significantly.

 How to use a ‘buy the dip’ strategy

-This, crucially, enables you to go long or short – because you’ll be taking a position, without taking ownership of the underlying asset.
+This enables you to go long or short – because you’ll be speculating, without taking ownership of the underlying asset.
 Instead, you’ll put down a fraction of your trade size as an upfront deposit, called margin, to open a larger position.

 You’ll likely buy the CFDs in your chosen market when you feel the price has dipped as low as it’s going to, then sell after the price has rebounded.

-Because the success of your buying the dip depends on how well you time the market, we offer signals from two third-party providers, Autochartist and PIA-First.1 Signals are suggestions about when to buy based on our data and analysis of emerging chart patterns.
+Because your success depends on how well you time the market when buying a dip, we offer signals, which are suggestions about when to buy based on our data and analysis of emerging chart patterns.
 We also have trading alerts, which are notifications telling you that the parameters you’ve inputted have been reached in a market, and it may be time to buy or sell.

 However, it’s important to note that CFDs are leveraged.
 This means that, although you’re trading on margin, both profits and losses are calculated based on your full position size, not your margin amount.
 So, profits and losses can both substantially outweigh your initial outlay.
 This is why a risk management strategy is key.

-If you’re using CFDs, another popular market is indices.
-That’s because ‘buy the dip’ is commonly used when an obvious disruptor to market prices is near, eg central bank announcements.
+Another popular market to trade is indices.
+That’s because buying a dip is commonly used when an obvious disruptor to market prices is near, eg central bank announcements.
 Indices are one of the markets most susceptible to these headwinds or tailwinds, as they represent the stocks of an entire index, and therefore are often bellwethers for an industry or even a whole economy.